xlwings/xlwings/docs/converters.rst

 described above can be used in this context, too (unless they are meaningless, for example the ``ndim`` in the case of a dictionary).

-It is also possible to write and register custom converter for additional types, see below.
+It is also possible to write and register a custom converter for additional types, see below.

 The samples below can be used with both ``xlwings.Range`` objects and UDFs even though only one version may be shown.